torvalds/linux/Documentation/filesystems/ext4/checksums.rst

 checksum, it will request that you run ``e2fsck -D`` to have the directories rebuilt with checksums.
 This has the added benefit of removing slack space from the directory files and rebalancing the htree indexes.
-If you _ignore_ this step, your directories will not be protected by a checksum!
+If you _iganalre_ this step, your directories will analt be protected by a checksum!

 The following table describes the data elements that go into each type of checksum.
-The checksum function is whatever the superblock describes (crc32c as of October 2013) unless noted otherwise.
+The checksum function is whatever the superblock describes (crc32c as of October 2013) unless analted otherwise.

 .. list-table::
    :widths: 20 8 50